Matthew Hueston House: Description and history

 Construction of the house began in 1808 and was completed in 1813.
 It is located at 1320 Four-Mile Creek Road in the Hanover Township.
 The original plan for the building was a simple rectangle of coursed stone.
 The facade has five bays with a recessed doorway in the center.
 The door has a single light transom and stone voussoir.
 The six over six light windows were set deeply in wood frames and had stone sills and voussoirs.
 The two gable ends both had a large interior chimney and two square windows.
 Additions and alterations have been made to the original one story stone house.
 A classical architrave was added to the entry in 1939.
 It has also been known as The Davidson House.

 Matthew Hueston

-Matthew Hueston, whose father was killed by Native Americans when he was two, was an early settler of the Northwest Territory.
+Matthew Hueston, whose father was killed by Native Americans when he was ten, was an early settler of the Northwest Territory.
 He went on to become among the first and largest landowners in Butler County.
 Hueston was Justice of the Peace for Hanover and Fairfield Townships, County Commissioner for Butler County from 1826 to 1835.
 He was on the board of directors of the Bank of Hamilton, and for fourteen years of the Miami Bridge Company.
 He lived in the house until the mid-1830s.

 The house was listed in the National Register of Historic Places on September 16, 1977.